-The following use cases for Attribute bindings exist:
+The following use cases for Attribute bindings exists:

 - 1. Defining the attribute for feature types - 2.
 Defining the attributes for information types - 3.
 Defining the attributes for feature associations - 4.
 Defining the attributes for information associations - 5.
-Defining the aggregation of attributes for a complex attribute.
+Defining the aggregation of attributes for a complex attribute. - Defining the attributes which can be used for encoding the meta data of a dataset.

+are used to bind attributes to feature or information types.
+Additionally, they are used for defining the aggregation of attributes for a complex attribute.
 The binding specifies the target attribute and the Multiplicity of the attribute.
 The Multiplicity indicates how many instances of an attribute can be used.
 Bindings are used to define whether an attribute is mandatory (1..n) or optional (0..n).
 If the Multiplicity allows more than one instance of an attribute a Boolean flag indicates if the sequence of attributes has a meaning.